 Service learning embodies Eastern University’s commitment to Faith, Reason and Justice.
 First-year students, during their first semester at Eastern, serve for 20 hours in under-resourced communities and engage with a variety of justice issues as part of a required First-Year Seminar course.

-In this course, titled INST 150: "Introduction to Faith, Reason and Justice."
-Service opportunities and transportation arrangements are coordinated by the Office of Faith & Practice.
-The service is part of the content of the class, providing an active “textbook” for issues of justice and faith.
-Students are encouraged to continue serving as volunteers or as a Federal Work Study job, and service opportunities are incorporated into some majors.”
+In this course, titled INST 150: "Introduction to Faith, Reason and Justice," service learning is part of the content of the class, providing an active “textbook” for issues of justice and faith.
+Students are encouraged to continue serving as volunteers or as a Federal Work Study job after their service learning ends, and service opportunities are incorporated into some majors.”